ddnexus/pagy/docs/how-to.md

 ## Paginate ActiveRecord collections

-Pagy works out of the box with `ActiveRecord` collections.
-See also the [arel extra](http://ddnexus.github.io/pagy/extras/arel) for better performance of grouped ActiveRecord collections.
+Pagy works out of the box with `ActiveRecord` collections, however here are a few specific cases that might be treated

-### Paginate a decorated collection
+differently:

+==- Grouped collection

+For better performance of grouped ActiveRecord collection counts, you may want to take a look at the [arel extra](extras/arel.md).

+==- Decorated collection

 Do it in 2 steps: first get the page of records without decoration, and then apply the decoration to it.
 For example: